wako057/marvel-api/README.md

-# Marvel Api for the marvel-front-ng
+# Marvel Api for the marvel

 Fill the `nodejs/src/config-dev.json` with the marvel credentials